Best LazyWork Alternative: Lumous vs LazyWork vs AFK Assistant

 What Matters Beyond a Feature Checklist

 Most activity simulators can move a cursor or generate keyboard input.
-The more useful questions are how those actions work together, whether the visible desktop changes over a long session, what safeguards prevent unwanted interaction, how discreetly the application runs, and what testing evidence supports its claims.
+The more useful questions are how those actions work together, whether the visible desktop changes over a long session, what safeguards prevent unwanted interaction, how discreetly the application runs, and what the tracker records after a full workday.

 Lumous was built around the complete desktop rather than one isolated signal.
 Mouse movement, keyboard activity, clicks, scrolling, browser tabs, and open applications operate as one changing session.
 The balance and pace vary naturally over time without exposing a rigid routine for the user to manage.